 Siegel, Warren , Ph.D., 1977, University of California, Berkeley.
 C.N.
 Yang Institute for Theoretical Physics: Theoretical physics; strings.

 Stephens, Peter W., Ph.D., 1978, Massachusetts Institute of Technology: Experimental condensed matter physics.
 Verbaarschot, Jacobus J.M., Graduate Program Director, Ph.D., 1982, University of Utrecht, Netherlands: Theoretical physics.

-Verbaarschot, Jacobus J., Ph.D., University of Utrecht, 1982.
-Graduate Program Director: Theoretical physics, strong interactions, random matrix theory.
+Verbaarschot, Jacobus J.M., Ph.D., University of Utrecht, 1982.
+Theoretical physics, strong interactions, random matrix theory, many body quantum physics.

 Walter, Fredrick M., Ph.D., 1981, University of California, Berkeley: Stellar astrophysics, including X-ray optical and infrared photometry and spectroscopy; pre-main sequence objects.

 Weinacht, Thomas, Ph.D., 2000, University of Michigan: Quantum Optics and Atomic Physics.
 Zahed, Ismail, Ph.D., 1983, Massachusetts Institute of Technology: Theoretical nuclear physics.

 Zahed, Ismail, Ph.D., 1983, Massachusetts Institute of Technology: Theoretical nuclear physics.